 The presentation of TAPVC is dependent on whether the patient has pulmonary vein obstruction or not.
 Patients who have the site of drainage of the pulmonary veins below the diaphragm or supracardiac are very likely to have some degree of pulmonary venous obstruction.
 This group of patients is usually symptomatic during the first days of life.
 They might develop tachypnea, tachycardia, and cyanosis.

 Pulmonary hypertension might develop very early in this group of patients which is characterized by a worsening of the cyanosis.
 If left untreated, the neonate usually dies within the first month of life.
-Physical examination usually reveals a prominent right ventricular impulse.
+A physical examination usually reveals a prominent right ventricular impulse.
 The heart is usually not enlarged and the apex beat is not displaced.
 Liver enlargement is commonly seen in this group of patients.
 Finally, patients might have an increased pulmonary component of the second heart sound.

 Patients who do not have pulmonary vein obstruction usually have milder symptoms.
 Failure to thrive and recurrent respiratory tract infections, similar to large atrial septal defects presentation, are commonly seen.
 Patients might also have difficulties while feeding.

-If for some reason, he foramen ovale becomes more restrictive to blood flow, pulmonary hypertension might develop.
+If for some reason, the foramen ovale becomes more restrictive to blood flow, pulmonary hypertension might develop.
 In that case, the patient might develop signs and symptoms suggestive of right-sided heart failure, i.e. systemic and pulmonary venous congestion.

 Diagnostic Workup for Total Anomalous Pulmonary Venous Connection